sayed-m-shah/Sales-Insight-Tableau-Project/README.md

 # AtliQ Sales Insights Tableau Dashboard

-This is a project I replicated from Codebasics PowerBI YouTube playlist, but instead of using PowerBI,
+This is a project I replicated from the Codebasics PowerBI YouTube playlist, but instead of using PowerBI, I created the dashboard in **Tableau Public** during my Codebasics Tableau Certification.
-I created the dashboard in **Tableau Public**.
-You can find the original playlist link below for reference:
+You can find the free playlist link below of the PowerBI version of this project for reference:

 [Codebasics Youtube Playlist](https://www.youtube.com/playlist?list=PLeo1K3hjS3uva8pk1FI3iK9kCOKQdz1I9)